 4.4 CHAPTER SUMMARY

 This chapter presented the systematic review protocol and described the methodological processes followed for conducting the systematic review of the literature.
 The clear description provided of each stage of the review process has aimed to promote transparency and replicability.
 The preparatory steps detailed in the creation of the review protocol were fundamental to building the appropriate search strategy and retrieving relevant literature.
 How the parameters of the search were selected has been discussed, as well as how the findings were synthesised and transferable lessons discerned.
+Chapter 5 informs the findings from the systematic review.
+Analyses of the included studies are organised to structure discussion of the emergent themes and their significance within the ST approaches.

 Chapter 5: The Systematic Review Findings